EnochTagoe1/lab-intro-to-sql-joins-updated/readme.md

 - `psql`
 - `\i customers.sql` to run the file customers.sql

-Each time that you run the final command you are recreating the database and the tables.

 To test a query, each time, run `\i customers.sql`

+Remember, each time that you run the final command you are recreating the database and the tables and re-running all the queries.

 If you feel your terminal is too crowded when testing, feel free to comment out the previous problems.
 **DO NOT** comment out the statements and solutions between `Getting started, do not update` and `\echo - Find all orders, including the firstname, lastname and email of the customer who made each order.`